DATA-606-2023-FALL-THURSDAY/Rudraraju_DurgaSivaSaiVarma/docs/Proposal.md

   - Python packages to be used (scikit-learn, NLTK, spaCy, etc.)
   - The development environments (your laptop, Google CoLab, GitHub CodeSpaces, etc.)
 - How will you measure and compare the performance of the models?

+## 5. Model Training
+### 5.1 Models Used for Machine Learning
+   1. svc = SVC(kernel='sigmoid', gamma=1.0)
+   2. knc = KNeighborsClassifier()
+   3. mnb = MultinomialNB()
+   4. dtc = DecisionTreeClassifier(max_depth=5)
+   5. lrc = LogisticRegression(solver='liblinear', penalty='l1')
+   6. rfc = RandomForestClassifier(n_estimators=50, random_state=2)
+   7. abc = AdaBoostClassifier(n_estimators=50, random_state=2)
+   8. bc = BaggingClassifier(n_estimators=50, random_state=2)
+   9. etc = ExtraTreesClassifier(n_estimators=50, random_state=2)
+   10. gbdt = GradientBoostingClassifier(n_estimators=50,random_state=2)
+   11. xgb = XGBClassifier(n_estimators=50,random_state=2)

+ ### 5.2 Process of Training The Models
+ #### 5.2.1.Train-Test Split
+- We divided the data into an 80/20 train-test split, using 80% of the data for training the models and 20% for testing.
+With the use of this split, it is possible to assess how effectively the models generalize to differentiate the spam and ham text.

+ #### 5.2.2 Data Preprocessing
+- **Vectorization:** TfidfVectorizer is a text feature extraction technique that is frequently used in text mining and natural language processing (NLP).
+They can be used to transform text data into numerical representations that machine-learning models can use.

+ #### 5.2.3 Python Packages
+For a variety of tasks throughout the project, we used the Python packages and libraries listed below:
+- scikit-learn: For building, training, and evaluating machine learning models.
+- pandas: For data manipulation and analysis.
+- numpy: For numerical operations.
+- matplotlib and seaborn: For data visualization.

+ #### 5.2.4 Development Environment
+Kaggle served as the project's development environment since it offers a Jupyter Notebook environment with access to crucial tools and resources for data science and machine learning.
+Kaggle is appropriate for data science projects since it enables seamless collaboration, code exchange, and simple access to datasets.

+ ### 5.3 Measuring and Comparing Model Performance
+- Accuracy: This statistic assesses how accurately the model's predictions were made in general.
+It is the proportion of accurate forecasts to all predictions.
+- Precision: How much of the model's favorable predictions were accurate is known as precision.
+In order to compute it, divide the total number of true positives by the total number of false positives, or TP / (TP + FP).
+- Confusion_matrix: A confusion matrix gives a thorough description of the right and wrong guesses.
+True positives (TP), true negatives (TN), false positives (FP), and false negatives (FN) are a few of the measures it offers.

+ ### 5.4 Result and Interpretations
+1. Logistic Regression:

+Figure 10 Linear Regression Result
+•	Accuracy: 64.45%
+•	True Positives (TP): 913 - The model correctly predicted that 913 shipments would reach on time.
+•	True Negatives (TN): 505 - The model correctly predicted that 505 shipments would not reach on time.
+•	False Positives (FP): 390 - The model incorrectly predicted that 390 shipments would reach on time when they didn't.
+•	False Negatives (FN): 392 - The model incorrectly predicted that 392 shipments would not reach on time when they did.
+Interpretation: The logistic regression model was 64.45% accurate, meaning that in 64.45% of situations, it was able to predict whether a delivery will be on time or delayed.
+However, because of its moderate precision, this model could not offer the greatest results in terms of prediction.
+It will need further investigation to evaluate other parameters.

+ ### 5.5 Feature Importance